cetz-package/cetz/src/draw/shapes.typ

 /// You can directly use the styling from @styling-mark.
 ///
 /// - from (coordinate): The position to place the mark.
-/// - to (coordinate): The position the mark should point towards.
+/// - to (coordinate,angle): The position or angle the mark should point towards.
 /// - ..style (style):
 #let mark(from, to, ..style) = {
   assert.eq(